Synergistic ruthenium single-atom and nanoparticles in nickel as cooperative catalysts for the alkaline hydrogen evolution reaction

 Abstract

-Efficient hydrogen evolution reaction (HER) catalysts that reduce the use of noble metals and can be synthesized on a large scale are essential for advancing Anion Exchange Membrane Water Electrolyzers (AEMWE) toward commercialization.
-Herein, we present a composite catalyst where Ru nanoparticles coexist with Ru single-atom alloys (SAA) dispersed within Ni nanoparticles (Ru-SAA/Ni) creating a highly active HER electrocatalyst.
-Using a one-pot and scalable synthesis method, we can adjust the material composition from SAA (with ≤0.4 at.% Ru) to composite structures.
-Comprehensive characterization using XPS, XAS, and TEM confirms Ru-SAA formation at low Ru content and composite structures at higher content.
-Electrochemical evaluations conducted in a three-electrode setup reveal that Ru-SAA/Ni composites achieve HER performances on par with Pt/C. Computational insights suggest that the water dissociation is significantly faster at the Ru/Ni interface compared to extended surfaces.
-These active sites are also thermodynamically at least as active, thus avoiding excessive accumulation of reaction intermediates (H*, OH*).
+Efficient hydrogen evolution reaction (HER) catalysts that reduce the use of noble metals and can be synthesized on a large scale are essential for advancing anion exchange membrane water electrolyzers (AEMWEs) toward commercialization.
+Herein, we present a composite catalyst in which Ru nanoparticles coexist with Ru single-atom alloys (SAAs) dispersed within Ni nanoparticles (Ru-SAA/Ni), creating a highly active HER electrocatalyst.
+Using a one-pot and scalable synthesis method, we can tune the material composition from SAA, i.e. materials containing atomically dispersed Ru atoms (with ≤0.4 at% Ru) to composite structures in which SAAs coexist with Ru NPs.
+Comprehensive characterization using XPS, XAS, and TEM confirms Ru-SAA formation at a low Ru content and composite structures at higher contents.
+Electrochemical evaluations conducted in a three-electrode setup reveal that Ru-SAA/Ni composites achieve HER performance on par with that of Pt/C. Computational insights suggest that water dissociation is significantly faster at the Ru/Ni interface compared with that on extended surfaces.
+These active sites are thermodynamically as active as basal planes, preventing the excessive accumulation of reaction intermediates (H*, OH*).
 All these results highlight the synergistic interaction between Ru SAAs and Ru nanoparticles and their potential for large-scale applications with minimal use of precious metals.
-Finally, the materials are processed and tested into AEMWE and allow reaching 1.85 V at 0.5 A cm-2 with a total noble metal loading of only 0.1 mg cm-2.
+Finally, the materials are processed and tested in AEMWEs, achieving 1.85 V at 0.5 A cm−2 with a total noble metal loading of only 0.1 mg cm−2.

 Supplementary files